 What Exactly is Undetectable?

 The term undetectable has been a hot topic recently.
 As has the discussion of someone who is undetectable not being able to transmit HIV sexually.
-Watch a video that talks about the topics to the left, or find out more from the Centers for Disease Control and Prevention.
+Watch a video that talks about HIV undetectable or learn more from the Centers for Disease Control and Prevention.

 #AskTheHIVDoc: Care and Treatment